jatin142002/BlogSpot/README.md

 Website for spotting and writing the blogs.

 ## Based On
--HTML , CSS , Bootstrap
+HTML , CSS , Bootstrap , JavaScript , Node.js , Express.js , EJS
--JavaScript
--Node.js , Express.js
--EJS